decentstudio/decent-slack-receiver/README.md

 4. Run the container:
    - `docker run --name=decent-slack-receiver -d -p 8080:80 --env-file=.env decent-event-receiver:1.0`

-Note:

-On Windows 10 Pro we have seen that sometimes a `--hostname=localhost` flag is necessary in step 4 above.

 ## Environment Variables Setup

 Make a file called .env in the root of the project, if you have not already.
 Add the following required environment variables, along with their values.
 Follow the .env.example file if needed.